PUTTING IDENTITY VERIFICATION TO THE TEST: “WILL THE REAL DR. JOHN SMITH PLEASE STAND UP?”

 A person’s life is not static.
 There are times where a shortened version of a first name is used, or a married name assumed and possibly later in time, reverts back to a maiden name.
 There are unique spellings of common names such as with John and Jon.
 If the stability of your organization and safety of your patients relies solely on the accuracy of a staff member manually inputting a first and last name into a searchable database, there is great exposure to risk.

-When you add into the equation the schemes used by those intending to evade detection, identity verification is a science that requires both technology and highly skilled data analysts to assure a 99.99 percent match, 99.99 percent of the time.
+When you add into the equation the schemes used by those intending to evade detection, identity verification is a science that requires both technology and highly skilled data analysts to assure a 99.9% match, 99.9% of the time.
 With Verisys’ data platform of 320 million records run through its proprietary matching algorithms with any possible/probable matches analyzed by its trained staff, you can sleep at night knowing you have eliminated any margin of error in your hiring decisions.

 Gap 5 of “Achieving Transparency Through Closing 5 Critical Gaps in Credentialing”, is produced by Verisys Corporation, offering the industry’s leading health care data platform delivering transparency that assures your reputation and the safety of your patients.